-The scientific approach: Mohawk took technical approach to fractal design by engaging research scientist Richard Taylor.
-Their collaboration yielded 'Relaxing Floors', carpet tiles based on statistical, mid-range fractals (D = 1.3-1.5), selected specifically for its universal visual preference.
+Collaborative Science-Design Approach: Mohawk took an interdisciplinary approach to fractal design by engaging Anastasija and Martin Lesjak of 13&9 Design and scientist Richard Taylor of Fractals Research and the University of Oregon.
+The collaboration yielded 'Relaxing Floors' - carpet tiles based on statistical, mid-range fractals (D=1.3-1.5) refined by specialized software to generate fractals with parameters known to have universal aesthetic appeal and to generate stress-reduction.

-The artistic approach: Interface's design team, led by David Oakey, started by abstracting nature.
+Interpretive Approach: Interface's design team, led by David Oakey, started by abstracting nature.
 The output was an 'Urban Retreat' carpet tile design analogous of moss and paving stones, visually communicating a transition from one zone to another.

-Though distinct approaches, the carpet patterns are each great examples of biophilic fractal design.
+Though distinct approaches, each pattern is a great example of biophilic fractal design.

-FIGURE A. (1) Relaxing Floors by Mohawk Group; (2) Urban Retreat by Interface®.
+FIGURE A. (1) Relaxing Floors by 13&9 Design in collaboration with Fractals Research for Mohawk Group, photo © Sandra Mulder; (2) Urban Retreat carpet tiles by Interface®